Abu-ls-10/car_game/README.md

 ## Credits

-This game was created by [INSERT YOUR NAME OR USERNAME] as a project for [INSERT COURSE OR INSPIRATION].
+This game was created by Abu-ls-10 as a project initially for ICS3U.

-## License

-[INSERT LICENSE INFORMATION IF APPLICABLE]

 Enjoy playing!
 If you encounter any issues or have suggestions for improvements, feel free to [provide feedback or contribute](https://github.com/your-repository-link).